How to Hook Up Your Internet

 4. Set up your network

 Do you have a tried-and-true internet connection?
-Then it’s time to set up your modem and network.
-You can follow the instructions on your internet provider’s installation app.
+Then it’s time to set up your modem and network (sometimes also known as configuring your router).
+The easiest way to set everything up is to follow the instructions on your internet provider’s installation app.

 How to set your Wi-Fi password